TKMM-Team/Tkmm-Wiki/wwwroot/docs/getting-started/index.md

 </p>

 > [!NOTE]
-> The status bar will still show an `Invalid settings` error.
+> The status bar will still show an `Invalid setting, GamePath is invalid.` error.
 Click the `Save` button in the bottom left to resolve this and save the settings.

 To learn more about configuring the TKMM settings, read through the [settings](./settings) page.